-Oregon’s legislative process is dependent on legislative committees, where most of the work to shape legislation and public policy is done.
+Oregon’s legislative process is dependent on legislative committees.
+Committees are where the majority of the work to shape legislation and public policy is done.

 Committees are made up of small groups of legislators from both political parties, who deal with related issues such as transportation, revenue, education, labor and economic development.